Xyclade/MachineLearning/Readme.md

 Finally smile also provides you with some statistical information regarding your model.
 The method ```RSquared``` gives you the [root-mean-square error (RMSE)](#root-mean-squared-error-rmse) from the model divided by the [RMSE](#root-mean-squared-error-rmse) from the mean.
 This value will always be between 0 and 1.
 If your model predicts every datapoint perfectly, RSquared will be 1, and if the model does not perform better than the mean function, the value will be 0.
 In the field this measure is often multiplied by 100 and then used as representation of how accurate the model is.
 Because this is a normalised value, it can be used to compare the performance of different models.

-This concludes linear regression, if you want to know more about how to apply regression on  non-linear data, feel free to work through the next example [Predicting O'Reilly top 100 selling books using text regression](#predicting-o-reilly-top-100-selling-books-using-text-regression).
+This concludes linear regression, if you want to know more about how to apply regression on  non-linear data, feel free to work through the next example [An attempt at rank prediction for top selling books using text regression](#an-attempt-at-rank-prediction-for-top-selling-books-using-text-regression).

-###Predicting O'Reilly top 100 selling books using text regression
+###An attempt at rank prediction for top selling books using text regression

 In the example of [predicting weights based on heights and gender](#predicting-weight-based-on-height-using-ordinary-least-squares) we introduced the notion of linear regression.
 However, sometimes one would want to apply regression on non numeric data such as Text.

-In this example we will show how to do this, but this example will also show that for this particular case it does not work out to use text regression.
+In this example we will show how text regression can be done by prediction the top 100 selling books from O'Reilly.
+Additionally with this example we will also show that for this particular case it does not work out to use text regression.
 The reason for this is that the data simply does not contain a signal for our test data.
 However this does not make this example useless because there might be an actual signal within the text in the data you are using in practice,which then can be detected using text regression as explained here.

 Let's start off with getting the data we need: